jiach/jiach.github.io/_posts/2016-02-29-intro-to-parallel-computing.markdown

 ---

-So I was asked to give a small introductory talk on parallel computing technologies to a few biostatisticians enrolled in BSTA 787 in University of Pennsylvania.
-Here is the slides I used for this talk.
+So I was asked to give a small introductory talk on parallel computing technologies to a few biostatisticians enrolled in BSTA 787 at University of Pennsylvania.
+[Here](https://penno365-my.sharepoint.com/personal/jiacheng_upenn_edu/_layouts/15/guestaccess.aspx?guestaccesstoken=imk6OhLxPqy3%2fnrySPNOzEMp%2fWOHN5RNpWiz7djjnh8%3d&docid=08f456f8f4e4f461ba0d05e53309b9240) is the slides I used for this talk.
 I used several pieces of code as an example to showcase different parallel computing technologies, openMP, openMPI and Apache Spark.
 The code is also published here on this page.